-Most manufacturers understand the value of pretreating metal surfaces of parts to remove corrosion, grease, residue, old coatings, or to roughen the surface of metals prior to coating.
-By ensuring the items are cleaned down to bare metal, manufacturers can avoid costly warranty issues that result when coatings peel, flake, bubble, or otherwise fail prematurely.
+Most aerospace manufacturers understand the value of pretreating metal surfaces of parts to remove corrosion, grease, residue, old coatings, or to roughen the surface of metals prior to coating.
+By ensuring the items are cleaned down to bare metal, aerospace manufacturers can avoid costly warranty issues that result when coatings peel, flake, bubble, or otherwise fail prematurely.
+The surface conditioning, cleaning, and profiling of jet engine parts may also be required to reliably meet industry standards.